ApexRMS/prioritizr/docs/tabular_formualtion_tutorial.md

 <img align="center" style="padding: 13px" width="450" src="assets/images/screenshot49-2.png">

 7\.
-Navigate to the **Charts** tab, and double-click on the pre-configured **Cost of the Solution** chart.
-Here, note the difference in solution cost based on the budget set in each scenario.
+Navigate to the **Charts** tab, and double-click on the pre-configured **Cost of the solution** chart.
+Here, note the difference in solution cost matches the budget set in each scenario.

 <img align="center" style="padding: 13px" width="800" src="assets/images/screenshot53.png">

 8\.
-Next, double-click on the second pre-configured chart: **Number of selected planning units**.
+Next, double-click on the pre-configured **Number of selected planning units** chart.
 In this case, with a larger budget more planning units were covered by the solution.

 <img align="center" style="padding: 13px" width="800" src="assets/images/screenshot52.png">

 9\.
-Now, double-click on the third pre-configured chart: **Representation**.
-The upper chart shows the proportion of each feature covered by the solutions under the different scenarios.
+Now, double-click on the pre-configured **Representation** chart.
+The upper chart shows the proportion of each feature covered by the solution under the different scenarios.
 In turn, the bottom chart shows the respective deviation from the target coverage of 20%.
 The results indicate that an even larger budget is needed for the 20% target to be met.

 <img align="center" style="padding: 13px" width="900" src="assets/images/screenshot54.png">

 <br>

 This tutorial demonstrated how **prioritizr** can be used to build tabular formulations of conservation problems.
-Next, to explore how to further customize a conservation problem with penalties and weights, see the next tutorial <a href="/climate_refugia_prioritization">Climate refugia prioritization with prioritizr SyncroSim</a>.
+Next, to explore how to further customize a conservation problem with feature weights, see the next tutorial <a href="/climate_refugia_prioritization">Climate refugia prioritization with prioritizr SyncroSim</a>.

 <br><br><br>